The following restrictions apply to triggers.

 - All of the restrictions listed in Stored Function Limitations.

-- Each table can have only one trigger for each timing/event combination (ie: you can't define two BEFORE INSERT triggers for the same table).
+- Until MariaDB 10.2.3, each table can have only one trigger for each timing/event combination (ie: you can't define two BEFORE INSERT triggers for the same table).

 - Triggers are always executed for each row.
 The standard

 FOR EACH STATEMENToption is not supported in MariaDB,

 - Triggers cannot operate on any tables in the mysql, information_schema or performance_schema database.

 - The RETURN statement is not permitted, since triggers don't return any values.
 Use LEAVE to immediately exit a trigger.

 - Triggers are not activated by foreign key actions.